rachid43/CareerCopilot/replit.md

 - **January 2025**: Updated landing page with AI chatbot showcase and single pricing tier ($9.97/€8.97)
 - **January 2025**: Implemented dynamic currency detection for European users
 - **January 2025**: Added clear buttons to job description and personal profile components with full translations
+- **January 2025**: Migrated from Neon Database to Supabase for better scalability and Vercel integration
+- **January 2025**: Updated database driver from @neondatabase/serverless to postgres for Supabase compatibility
+- **January 2025**: Added Vercel deployment configuration with proper routing and build setup

 ### Superadmin Features